1897-99

 1936

-The first three decades of the 20th century saw the club wearing a variety of shirt styles.
+During the early 20th century, the club experimented with a variety of shirt styles.

 1947